ViranRanaraja/Youtube-Clone-Using-HTML-and-CSS/README.md

 Created a Youtube Clone Design using HTML and CSS.

-THis is what the homepage looks like:
+This is what the homepage looks like:

 ![image.png](image.png)